Skip to content

 260. Hard Truth Indiana Straight Rye Whiskey Review

-Jim & Mike crack open Hard Truth Distillery's 4-year Indiana Straight Rye Whiskey — a 100-proof, Kroger-friendly sipper straight from Brown County.
+Jim & Mike crack open Hard Truth Indiana Straight Rye Whiskey — a 100-proof, 4-year Indiana straight rye that surprised them with its big, sweet palate.

 The Bourbon Road Media Player